Balcony gardens are commonly built into the living space of high-rise apartment homes.

 While this can cause a conflict of the energies if this is set up in the southwest or northeast, it would still be a lesser evil compared to being under constant attack from hostile external forces.

 With the help of a feng shui expert, your can also minimize the negative impact from having the garden in the balcony.
+One such tip might be to bring in the presence of fire energy to harmonize the conflict between earth and wood.

 However, if you are living in an apartment home where there’s a window to the balcony, then setting up other types of remedies for defense against the external sha chi can be sufficient.